canonical/lxd/doc/instances.md

 To create a `sriov` `infiniband` device use:

 ```
-lxc config device add <container> <device-name> infiniband nictype=sriov parent=<sriov-enabled-device>
+lxc config device add <instance> <device-name> infiniband nictype=sriov parent=<sriov-enabled-device>
 ```

 ### Type: disk
-Disk entries are essentially mountpoints inside the container.
+Disk entries are essentially mountpoints inside the instance.
 They can either be a bind-mount of an existing file or directory on the host, or if the source is a block device, a regular mount.

 LXD supports the following additional source types:
 - [Ceph-rbd]: Mount from existing ceph RBD device that is externally managed.
-LXD can use ceph to manage an internal file system for the container, but in the event that a user has a previously existing ceph RBD that they would like use for this container, they can use this command.
+LXD can use ceph to manage an internal file system for the instance, but in the event that a user has a previously existing ceph RBD that they would like use for this instance, they can use this command.
 Example command
 ```
-lxc config device add <container> ceph-rbd1 disk source=ceph:<my_pool>/<my-volume> ceph.user_name=<username> ceph.cluster_name=<username>  path=/ceph
+lxc config device add <instance> ceph-rbd1 disk source=ceph:<my_pool>/<my-volume> ceph.user_name=<username> ceph.cluster_name=<username>  path=/ceph
 ```
 - [Ceph-fs]: Mount from existing ceph FS device that is externally managed.
-LXD can use ceph to manage an internal file system for the container, but in the event that a user has a previously existing ceph file sys that they would like use for this container, they can use this command.
+LXD can use ceph to manage an internal file system for the instance, but in the event that a user has a previously existing ceph file sys that they would like use for this instancer, they can use this command.
 Example command.
 ```
-lxc config device add <container> ceph-fs1 disk source=cephfs:<my-fs>/<some-path> ceph.user_name=<username> ceph.cluster_name=<username>  path=/cephfs
+lxc config device add <instance> ceph-fs1 disk source=cephfs:<my-fs>/<some-path> ceph.user_name=<username> ceph.cluster_name=<username>  path=/cephfs
 ```

 The following properties exist: